Latest Switchboard Protocol (SWTCH) News Update

 TLDR

-1. On-Chain Data Subscriptions (17 November 2025) – SWTCH now powers real-time, paid oracle feeds entirely on-chain.
+1. On-Chain Subscriptions Launch (17 November 2025) – SWTCH becomes the payment layer for real-time, permissionless data feeds on Solana.

 Deep Dive